When Is It Time To Get Children’s Eyes Tested?

 Please keep in mind that these are the minimum recommended frequency of eye exams for those at low risk.
 Your children’s optometrist will be better able to recommend how frequently to have your children’s eyes examined.

 The Canadian Association of Optometrists reports that up to 1 in 4 kids have a vision problem.
-Vision changes can occur without your child or yourself even noticing it, especially if you don’t know what to watch for.
+Vision changes can occur without your child or yourself ever noticing it, especially if you don’t know what to watch for.

 - Squints